 If you’ve been blessed by the message of Hope Prevails: Insights From a Doctor’s Personal Journey Through Depression, I’d love to hear your comments below.
 It just might encourage someone else who needs to know THERE IS HOPE even in the valley of depression.
 And if you feel led to go an extra step, perhaps consider leaving a review on Amazon, Goodreads, or Barnes and Noble to help others who are trying to decide which book to help them through their own struggle know that Hope Prevails would help them.

-Would you let me pray for you?
+Would you allow me to pray for you?

 You know my heart is tender for all those struggling with the torment of depression.
 But Lord, you do not play favorites, and what you did for me, you long to do for all your children who suffer.
 Father, I ask you to be close to your child who is reading these words and is feeling broken-hearted and crushed in spirit.
 Dry their tears.
 While weeping may last for the night, return joy to their morning.
 In Jesus’s name I pray, Amen.